web-cat/web-cat.github.io/projects/Web-CAT/WhatIsWebCat.md

 ## Usage Statistics

-As of March, 2019, the Web-CAT server at Virginia Tech had been used in 1,306 course sections across 39 universities, on assignments covering 8 programming languages, and has processed 3,520,581 submissions from 39,844 students.
+As of September, 2020, the Web-CAT server at Virginia Tech had been used in 1,642 course sections across 39 universities, on assignments covering 8 programming languages, and has processed 4,368,856 submissions from 49,758 students.
 This does not include submissions processed at other institutions running their own servers (approximately 90).